klondi/mmdb/README.md

 implementation.
 This approach was chosen to ensure the GPL licensed code is clean from Apache2.0 code.

+## Compilation
+You can use the library by adding mmdb.c to your sources and including mmdb.h into your own code.

+If you want to use the (faster) mmap based API at the expense of the database always taking some of the memory space until closed you can do so by defining MMDB_USE_MMAP when compiling mmdb.c (the backend is hidden from the rest of the code).

 ## Usage
 MMDB provides a simple API.
 It currently has no dependencies and can be easily integrated into your own GPL project.